SAP/luigi/docs/luigi-client-api.md

 ## lifecycle

-There are various parameters and functions available to Luigi pertaining the lifecycle of listeners, navigation Nodes and Event data.
+There are various parameters and functions available to Luigi pertaining to the lifecycle of listeners, navigation Nodes, and Event data.

 ### addInitListener

 Registers a listener that is called with a context object as soon as Luigi is instantiated.
-Defer your application bootstrap if you are dependent on authentication data from Luigi.
+Defer your application bootstrap if you depend on authentication data from Luigi.

 #### Parameters

--   `initFn` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** the function that will be called once Luigi is initialized
+-   `initFn` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** the function that is called once Luigi is initialized

 ### addContextUpdateListener